top of page

 • 2 min read

-The Latvian National Symphony Orchestra (LNSO) informs its audience of a change of soloist in the concert on 13 February, ‘LNSO, Olari Elts and Kristīne Blaumane.
-Vasks’ Cello Concerto and Sibelius’ Fifth’, which will take place at the Riga Congress Hall.
+The Latvian National Symphony Orchestra (LNSO) informs listeners of a change of soloist in the concert on February 13, “LNSO, Olari Elts and Kristīne Blaumane.
+Vasks’ Cello Concerto and Sibelius’ Fifth”, which will take place at the Riga Congress Hall.

 bottom of page